Channel Basics

 _ - = @ . ! $ # % & ^ ;

-A period (.) is valid, however it's a special character that's used for wildcard features and is encouraged to be used strategically to leverage wildcard channel subscribe and Function wildcard channel binding.
+A period (.) is valid.
+It is also a special character for wildcard features.
+Use it strategically to enable wildcard channel subscribe and Function wildcard channel binding.

 Channel name validator

-Check if your channel name is valid using our channel name validator.
+Check if your channel name is valid using the channel name validator.

 Naming conventions